EmbeddedOS/embeddedos.github.io/_posts/2024-07-24-Build-A-x86-Bootloader-BIOS.md

 ### 3.2.
 Second-stage bootloader implementation

+Now we're able to run second-stage bootloader, look back to our responsibility:

+- Determine where your kernel is located on the boot partition.
+- Load the kernel image into memory.
+- Enable Protected mode.
+- Preparing the runtime environment for the kernel.
+- Pass the control to kernel.

 After MBR pass the control to second-stage bootloader.
-The physical memory layout:
+The physical memory layout look this:

 ```text
  ___________________